 West Virginia University’s Thirimachos Bourlai, assistant professor of computer science and electrical engineering, recently edited a textbook on the major operational problems and current solutions in the area of human identification through the use of biometrics.

-human body characteristics, including face, fingerprints and irises, to
+including face, fingerprints and irises, to identify people.

 “Face Recognition Across the Imaging Spectrum” is a comprehensive review of algorithms and techniques for face recognition, with an emphasis on systems that can be reliably used in operational environments.
 Insights are provided by an international team of pre-eminent experts into the processing of multispectral and hyperspectral face images captured under uncontrolled environments.
 A range of different biometric modalities are also examined, including face, periocular and iris.

 According to Bourlai, there were two factors driving the book’s creation.